wp-plugins/tune-library/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Changed creation of initial table to avoid using file_get_contents
+* Moved admin panel from plugins section to options section
+* Corrected problem with Numeric entries not showing up correctly in AJAX mode when using album artist instead of track artist.

+= 1.4.1 =
-1. 1.4.1: Added code to correctly load the jquery module.
+* Added code to correctly load the jquery module.
 Fixes AJAX mode not working on some installations.

+= 1.4 =
-1. 1.4: Re-architected main function to print output where the tune-library shortcode is used on a page.
+* Re-architected main function to print output where the tune-library shortcode is used on a page.
 Used to always print output before any page content.

+= 1.3.3 =
-1. 1.3.3: Fix to avoid javascript error on pages that don't have a folder tree
+* Fix to avoid javascript error on pages that don't have a folder tree

+= 1.3.2 =
-1. 1.3.2: Changed code around Loading Icon styling
+* Changed code around Loading Icon styling

+= 1.3.1 =
-1. 1.3.1: Added support for AJAX query mode to avoid unnecessary screen refreshes and database queries
+* Added support for AJAX query mode to avoid unnecessary screen refreshes and database queries

+= 1.3 =
-1. 1.3: Development version released by mistake
+* Development version released by mistake

+= 1.2.1 =
-1. 1.2.1: Changed code for default letter shown in filter mode.
+* Changed code for default letter shown in filter mode.
 Was previously hard-coded to A. Now shows appropriate first letter

+= 1.2 =
-1. 1.2: Added new functionality to only show artists whose names start with a single letter at a time to accomodate large collections.
+* Added new functionality to only show artists whose names start with a single letter at a time to accomodate large collections.
 Added alphabetical list for regular library display to jump to a specific letter quickly.

+= 1.1 =
-1. 1.1: Changed main function structure to print data directly as it parses track list instead of building large string in memory.
+* Changed main function structure to print data directly as it parses track list instead of building large string in memory.
 This allows Tune Library to support large iTunes libraries.

+= 1.0.1 =
-1. 1.0.1: Added new option to display black or white expand and collapse icons
+* Added new option to display black or white expand and collapse icons

 == Frequently Asked Questions ==